ROKPA International: Expansion and Global Impact (1990–2012)

-In 2018, Rokpa opened the Akong Rinpoche Memorial Center (ARMC) in Kathmandu.
+In 2018, Rokpa opened the Akong Rinpoche Memorial Centre (ARMC) in Kathmandu.
 Here, in cooperation with EHLsmile of the Lausanne Hotel Management School, young people are trained in hotel management and women in the extended women's workshop as seamstresses, knitters or weavers.
 The operation of the ARMC is partly financed by income from the Rokpa Guest House and the Rokpa Women's Workshop.